 Then take a q-tip with a small amount of ISO on it, turn the vaporizer upside down, and swab out the heating element.
-Be sure to only use a small amount so none of the liquid drops down into the unit.
+Be sure only to use a small amount, so none of the liquid drops down into the unit.

-Once everything is dry, throw the screen back into the stem and you’re ready to go.
+Once everything is dry, throw the screen back into the stem, and you’re ready to go.
 Pretty easy overall.